 Manager to-do item: Ask team members where their assumptions come from or how they relate to a problem a user is trying to solve.
 In short ask, "What is the user's task here?", "What problem is the user trying to solve?".
 Encourage teams to ground their solutions on user probabilities and not engineering or marketing possibilities.
 Ask "What's the probability the user will do this or need this?" (that alone can bring a feature-oriented debate or edge case discussion to a stand still).

 Enjoy the read?
-In part 2 we will continue with more tips on running an Outside-In Design organization...
+In Part 2 we continue with more tips on running an Outside-In Design organization...